Jillian Clare

-Biography
+Life and career

-Born in Portland, Oregon.
-Clare began a stage career on singing.
+Clare was born in Portland, Oregon.
+She began a stage career on singing.
 One year later, she starred in A Dream is a Wish, a one-person original stage musical.
 Afterwards, she starred in several TV commercials.

 In the summer of 2000, Clare moved to Los Angeles, and began appearing in film and television roles.
 In 2002 she had two roles in major movies including Sam Raimi's Spider-Man and a role as the voice of a little girl in Steven Spielberg's Catch Me if You Can.
 In 2004, she received a position as a host on the children's news-magazine show All Access Pass.
 She acted in, executive-produced, and co-wrote the theme song for the live action comedy pilot L.A.F.I.T., in 2005.

 Her singing has appeared on the Soap Sessions 8 Christmas CD, the Hollywood Hooligans Christmas CD, and a number of CDs for children.
 Clare also has performed for many charitable causes, mostly for the protection of animals.

-Jillian Clare has appeared on both the big and small screen in numerous projects including her double award winning portrayal of pre-teen Abby Deveraux on NBC's Days of Our Lives and guest appearances on ABC's Castle and Suburgatory, etc. Her most well-known character on the silver screen was in the Nickelodeon show Victorious in the two-parter "Freak the Freak Out" as Haley Ferguson, a rival to Tori Vega (played by Victoria Justice).
+Jillian Clare has appeared on both the big and small screen in numerous projects including her double award winning portrayal of pre-teen Abby Deveraux on NBC's Days of Our Lives and guest appearances on ABC's Castle and Suburgatory, etc. Her most well-known character on the silver screen was in the Nickelodeon sitcom Victorious in the two-parter "Freak the Freak Out" as Haley Ferguson, a rival to Tori Vega (played by Victoria Justice).

 Recent films include starring roles in The Kitchen, alongside Bryan Greenberg and Laura Prepon, plus the recently released faith-based holiday feature, By God's Grace.
 Miss Clare also stars in Alien Abduction by famed producers Lawrence Bender and Mike Fleiss for IFC – their highest grossing film to date.

 No stranger to the stage either, Clare’s background includes lead roles in musicals, original pieces, and iconic plays.
 Fall 2014 brought another dimension to Jillian's theater experience as she starred in Delusion: Lies Within – the pioneer production of horror theater produced by the Tony Award Winning team, Glendell Entertainment.
 Jillian also starred in the 2016 production of Delusion: His Crimson Queen.